What is Knowledge Management?

 This is a conversational, dialog-driven guidance that guides customers and prospects to the single right answer, whether it is a resolution or the next best step or a decision in a process.
 It is the differentiation that businesses need to thrive and delight.

-Building Blocks of Contact Center Knowledge Management
+Building Blocks of Modern Knowledge Management

 While technology, process, people, and culture are all essential for KM success, technology matters in a big way as the world inexorably moves to digital and automation.
-The technology building blocks of a knowledge management system for the contact center include Machine Learning and AI reasoning, infused across the IVR, routing, and the customer service process, omnichannel content management, profiled access to content, search methods, including federated, faceted, and guided search, conversation guidance (next best thing to say), process guidance (next best thing to do), and analytics.
+The technology building blocks of a modern knowledge management system for the contact center include Machine Learning and AI reasoning, infused across the IVR, routing, and the customer service process, omnichannel content management, profiled access to content, search methods, including federated, faceted, and guided search, conversation guidance (next best thing to say), process guidance (next best thing to do), and analytics.
 For example, we use ML to refine intent understanding and AI reasoning to guide self-service systems and contact center agents through customer conversations.

 Why do Knowledge Management Initiatives Fail?